 Factors Influencing Concrete Slump Test:

-- Quality of Fine aggregate, Coarse aggregate, its texture, grading size, moisture content, and shape of it.
+- Quality of Fine aggregate, Coarse aggregate, its texture, grading size, moisture content, and shape.

 - Also, affects the water-cement (w/c) ratio of concrete.